dolanq/dolanq.github.io/essays/E3:_Preparing_for_WODs.md

 2) Discuss your experiences in performing the WOD.
 What worked well, what did you stumble on or slowed you down.

-Over all my experience with Invoice 1 wod was acceptable
+Over all my experience with Invoice 1 wod was acceptable.

 3) Describe what you did to prepare.
 What did you do similarly or differently from the WOD before this?